MR

 Also, there are some rare situations that can hinder an insurance company from paying your death benefit on a life insurance policy.

-• Illegal activities or reckless endangerment: If you die while driving recklessly under the influence or while committing a crime, life insurance companies will not make the death benefit payment to your beneficiaries.
+• Illegal activities or reckless endangerment: If you die while driving recklessly under the influence or while committing a crime, life insurance companies will not pay the death benefit of your insurance policy to your beneficiaries.

 What Happens To Your Life Insurance Policy If You Have No Beneficiary?